Mick Wallace: Views on China

-In October 2021, Wallace released a video on social media in which he dismissed the idea of Uighur mass detention camps, stating that there was "never any solid evidence" of their existence.
-In the same video, Wallace said that Taiwan is part of the People's Republic of China and "is recognised as such by the United Nations".
-Wallace's video was subsequently broadcast on Chinese state media, prompting the government of Taiwan to offer an official rebuke of his claims.
-A spokesperson for the Taiwanese government in Dublin stated in response to Wallace, that the United Nations did not "authorise the People’s Republic of China to represent Taiwan in the United Nations, let alone claim that Taiwan is part of the People’s Republic of China.
+In October 2021, Wallace posted a video on social media in which he said there was "never any solid evidence" of Uighur mass detention camps.
+In the same video, Wallace said that Taiwan is "part of China" and "is recognised as such by the United Nations".
+Wallace's video was afterwards broadcast on Chinese state media, prompting the government of Taiwan to give an official rebuke of his claims.
+A spokesperson for the Taiwanese government in Dublin stated that the United Nations did "not authorise the People’s Republic of China to represent Taiwan in the United Nations, let alone claim that Taiwan is part of the People’s Republic of China.
 Taiwan is a vibrant democracy that is appreciated and supported by like-minded partners around the world.
 The right to democratic self-determination should not and will not be forfeited".
 Wallace's comments also prompted other Irish politicians to speak out against him.
-Fianna Fail's John McGuinness TD said he was "flabbergasted" upon first seeing Wallace's video and called upon Wallace to delete it.
-Fine Gael Senator Jerry Buttimer called upon Wallace to speak to Taiwanese groups in Ireland and to respect the right of "democratic self-determination".
+Fianna Fáil TD John McGuinness said he was "flabbergasted" upon seeing Wallace's video and called on him to remove it.
+Fine Gael Senator Jerry Buttimer called on Wallace to speak to Taiwanese groups in Ireland and to respect the right of "democratic self-determination".

-A report by The Irish Times in April 2022 described Wallace and Daly's media profile in China, and discussed how since January 2021, Wallace had been featured in more Chinese-language news articles than any other Irish person aside from Daly.
+A 2022 report by The Irish Times said that, since January 2021, Wallace had been featured in more Chinese-language news articles than any other Irish person aside from Daly.
+As a result of his fame in China, the Chinese have nicknamed him the "Golden Lion King" and "Silver Lion King".